gludington/conditional-visibility/.github/ISSUE_TEMPLATE/bug_report.md

 **Before open any issue**

+_If the problem is related to the sight check so for questions like "i can't see" or "i can see" this or that please apply the following steps_

 1) Enable the module setting _"Enable debugging"_
 2) Click F12 go to the _console_ tab
 3) make the test you want and replicate the error